My research examines how rhetoric and communication technologies reshape democracy.

 Working Papers

-- Dynamic Populism Rhetoric Measurement and its impact on vote choice - C.Pereira, Presented at EPSA and APSA, 2024, 2025.
+- When Style Becomes Substance: The Electoral Effects of Anti-Pluralistic Rhetoric - C.Pereira, Presented at EPSA and APSA, 2024, 2025.

 Grants